All About UPSC Exam

 Number of Attempts for UPSC Exam for Any Candidate

-1. For General category and OBC Category and belongs to Creamy layer – 7 Attempts
+1. For General category, EWS and OBC Category belonging to Creamy layer – 6 Attempts (upto age of 32 years).

-1. For Scheduled Caste and Scheduled Tribe classification hopefuls there is no restriction on the number of attempts till they accomplish the age of 35 years.
+3. For Scheduled Caste (SC) and Scheduled Tribe (ST) – There is no restriction on the number of attempts till they reach the upper age limit of 37 years.

 UPSC Exam Pattern